5 Revolutionary Inventions by Women You Don’t Know

 3. Margaret Knight: Inventor of the Flat-Bottomed Paper Bag (1868)

 To which Knight effectively said, “hold my beer”.
-She whipped out her original blueprints, a diary and a couple of witnesses, because of course she did, won the case and secured her patent.
+She whipped out original blueprints, a diary and a couple of witnesses, because of course she did, won the case and secured her patent.

 4. Elizabeth Magie: Inventor of The Landlord's Game (1904)